Bladeshy/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+Include the date you created this project and README file: 2.10.2018

 ### Project Title
 Replace the Project Title

 ### Description
-Describe what your project is about and what it does Explore Bikeshare Data with descriptive statistics
+Describe what your project is about and what it does:
+Explore Bikeshare Data with descriptive statistics

 ### Files used
-Include the files used
+Include the files used:
 Washington.csv, New_York_City.csv and Chicago.csv are needed for the project

 ## Creators